B-Jones-RFD/sppyte/README.md

 ```
 **Notes**
 - User should have permissions to the site, library, or list to be accessed.
 Updates require contribute or higher level access.
-- Unauthorized user will return an `HTTPError` Unauthorized (401) exception
+- Unauthorized user will return `requests.HTTPError` Unauthorized (401) exception
-- For user managed connections, call the `close` method to end the session
+- For user managed connections, call the `connect` method to start a session and `close` method to end the session

 #### Site.connect()